A Graphical Calculus for Quantum Computing with Multiple Qudits using Generalized Clifford Algebras: Graphical Calculus at the Level of the Multi-Qudit Operators

 \subsubsection{A Systematic Procedure}

-The golden rule allows us to give a systematic procedure for proving identities in the algebra.
-The basis of the procedure is the following proposition:

-\begin{proposition} Let $x$, $y$ lie in the generalized Clifford algebra, and suppose $y$ is invertible.
+The golden rule of Proposition \ref{GoldenRule} allows us to give a systematic procedure for proving identities in the algebra.
+The basis of the procedure is the following proposition: \begin{proposition} Let $x$, $y$ lie in the generalized Clifford algebra, and suppose $y$ is invertible.
 Further assume that the constant terms of $x$ and $y$ are nonzero.
 Then $x=y$ if and only if $y^{-1} x$ lies in the center of the generalized Clifford algebra, and the constant term in $x$ agrees with the constant term in $y$. \end{proposition} \begin{proof} Clearly, the only if direction is true since $x=y$ implies $y^{-1} x = 1$.
 For the if direction, if $y^{-1} x$ lies in the center, by the golden rule, $y^{-1} x \in \mathbb{C}1$, i.e. $y = \alpha x$.
 In the proof of proposition \ref{GoldenRule}, we showed that this implies that all terms of $y$ and $\alpha x$ agree, in particular the constant terms.
 By hypothesis, the constant terms of $y$ and $x$ agree and are nonzero, so $\alpha = 1$. \end{proof}

 We now provide a concrete way to show that an element lies in the center of the generalized Clifford algebra.

 \begin{proposition} An element $x$ lies in the center of the generalized Clifford algebra if and only if it commutes with $c_i$ for each $i=1,2,\ldots, 2n$. \end{proposition} \begin{proof} The only if direction is clearly true.